mmig/libflac.js/README.md

-In addition, for each of these variants, there is now a `wasm` variant (_WebAssembly_) available: the old/default variants where compiled for `asm.js` which is "normal" JavaScript, with some optimizations that browsers could take advantage off by specifically supporting `asm.js`.
+In addition, for each of these variants, there is now a `wasm` variant (_WebAssembly_) available: the old/default variants are compiled for `asm.js` which is "normal" JavaScript, with some optimizations that browsers can take advantage off by specifically supporting `asm.js` (e.g. _FireFox_).

 (from the [Emscripten documentation][17])
 > WebAssembly is a new binary format for executing code on the web, allowing much faster start times